sahilkumawat/codepath-Prework/README.md

 # codepath-Prework
 Codepath Prework Project
 This is an iOS app built using swift
+- [x] User can run application showing a screen with a button and at least a couple of labels
+- [x] The screen has a background color that can change when the button is tapped

 **<h4>App Brainstorming:</h4>**